akheirollahi/akheirollahi/README.md

 - 👋 Hi, I’m Atefeh, and I recently got my M.Sc.
 Thesis-based Statistics degree from Memorial University of Newfoundland, Canada.
-- 🌱 My expertise lies in data science, particularly in developing end-to-end ML workflow, Statistical Modeling and business intelligence.
-I have practical experience using tools like Power BI, R, and Python (including TensorFlow and scikit-learn, etc.).Passionate about diving deep into data to uncover patterns and transform complex information into actionable solutions.
+- 🌱 My expertise lies in data science, particularly in developing end-to-end ML workflow, Statistical Modeling and business intelligence.Passionate about diving deep into data to uncover patterns and transform complex information into actionable solutions.
 - ⚡ I'm actively seeking a Data science or similar role in the industry where I can bring a data-driven approach to solve practical problems.
 - I 📫 Looking forward to reaching out to you and sharing the journey of our growth.
 Feel free to reach out to me over email or LinkedIn :)